TaoNYC/Algorithmic_Trading/README.md

 # Algorithmic_Trading

-This is a Python application serving as a quick and dirty prototype to use quantative security analysis & Monte Carlo simuliation to identify potentally profitble stock trades and place order in Alpaca Paper Trading Account direclty via API.
+ Python application serving as a quick and dirty prototype to use quantitive security analysis & Monte Carlo simulation to identify potentially profitable stock trades and place order in Alpaca Paper Trading Account directly via API.

-In the future, more parts can be gradually added to this prototype such as: connecting with Database/SQL, using AI / machinelearning to identify potentially profitable trades, expanding to crypto & futures/options trading etc
+In the future, more parts can be gradually added to this prototype such as: connecting with Database/SQL, using AI / machine-learning to identify potentially profitable trades, expanding to crypto & futures/options trading etc

-The ultimate goal is to build a paper trading verified algorithmic trading application for realtime trading (for exmaple connecting with Robinhood live trading acct)
+The ultimate goal is to build a paper trading verified algorithmic trading application for realtime trading (for example connecting with Robin-hood live trading act)